The Attack On Titan Season 4 Part 2 release date has been officially confirmed to be scheduled for January 2022, the Winter 2022 anime season.

 The official title of the continuation is Attack On Titan: The Final Season Part 2.
+The new episode is titled Sentencing (Danzai).

 The official website also released an Attack On Titan Final Season Part 2 trailer that previewed Attack On Titan 76: Judgment.